-Wow – that’s a bit stunning.
+Wow – that’s stunning.

 Why?
 Their boss was unable to collaborate and be a team player.
 That reflects the leader’s ability to build strong work relationships.
 As a manager, supervisor or CEO you have little chance of improving performance if you do not build strong relationships across the organization.
 Interestingly enough, this also leads to a better return on investment.